-Data on absenteeism by persistent absentees and all pupils of compulsory school age (5-15) in maintained primary and secondary schools.
+Data on absenteeism by persistent absentees and all pupils of compulsory school age (5 to 15) in maintained primary and secondary schools for September 2016 to August 2017.

 - Carmarthenshire had the highest percentage of persistent absentees from primary schools in 2016/17.